Quicr/quicr-protocol-spec/protocol.md

 Subscriptions are aggregated at entities that perform Relay Function.
-Aggregating subscriptions helps reduce the number of subscriptions for a given named object in transit and also enables efficient disrtibution of published media with minimal copies between the client and the origin server, as well as reduce the latencies when there are multiple subscribers for a given named object behind a given cloud server.
+Aggregating subscriptions helps reduce the number of subscriptions for a given named object in transit and also enables efficient distribution of published media with minimal copies between the client and the origin server, as well as reduce the latencies when there are multiple subscribers for a given named object behind a given cloud server.

-#### Wildcarded Names
+#### Wildcard Names

 The names used in `subscribe` can be truncated by skipping the right most segments of the name that is application specific, in which case it